Suicide Risk and Prevention for Kentucky Nurses

 Suicide—the deliberate ending of one’s own life—is an important public health concern around the world.
 Many complex factors contribute to a person’s decision to die by suicide, including biologic, psycho-sociocultural elements, and adverse life events.
 One important thing to consider is that most people are ambivalent about dying by suicide.
 They are caught in a situation from which they see no way out but to end their lives.
 This ambivalence is important, as it is the starting point at which an effective intervention can occur.

-It is imperative that healthcare professionals understand the ways in which they can assess and manage suicidal individuals and learn the skills necessary to effectively intervene and prevent a suicide from happening.
+It is imperative that healthcare professionals understand the ways in which they can assess and manage individuals who are experiencing suicidal behaviors and learn the skills necessary to effectively intervene and prevent a suicide from happening.
 These skills include:

 - Recognizing who is at risk, especially those who may be at high risk in the near future